 U.S. Cleaning Products Market To Reach $2.89 Billion By 2030: Allied Market Research

-/EIN News/ -- Portland, OR, Dec.
-13, 2021 (GLOBE NEWSWIRE) -- According to the report published by Allied Market Research, the U.S. cleaning products market generated $1.95 billion in 2020, and is anticipated to reach $2.89 billion by 2030, manifesting a CAGR of 4.1% from 2021 to 2030.
+PORTLAND, PORTLAND, UNITED STATES, December 16, 2021 /EINPresswire.com/ -- According to the report published by Allied Market Research, the U.S. cleaning products market generated $1.95 billion in 2020, and is anticipated to reach $2.89 billion by 2030, manifesting a CAGR of 4.1% from 2021 to 2030.
 The report offers an in-depth analysis of the market size, emerging and current trends, future estimations, and key players.

 Surge in the number of households in the U.S., acceptance of cleaning products, and quick emergence of modern retail shops fuel the U.S. cleaning products market.
 On the other hand, availability of substitutes in the market hampers the market.
 On the contrary, rise in sales through online retails creates several market opportunities.